top of page

 Teachers instinctively want the best for every student.
 Whether it’s changing the pace of a lesson, rephrasing a question, or offering an extra example to a struggling learner, we make these adjustments regularly.
 The best part?
 We’re often doing these things without consciously labelling them as “adaptive teaching.”

-This instinct to adapt is what makes us naturally adept at adaptive teaching.
+This instinct is what makes us naturally adept at adaptive teaching.
 It’s embedded in us because of our commitment to seeing every child succeed.

 Practical Strategies for Adaptive Teaching